16. Bike Salinas: What to Do in the Monterey County Seat

 On any streets with heavier traffic, of course, it’s wise to use extra caution and to consider high-visibility apparel and other personal bike safety measures, such as lights and flags.

 There are terrific bike shops in Salinas.
-Please refer to Bicycle Shops, Services, Clubs and Resources in Monterey County.
+For any updates to this list, check Bicycle Shops, Services, Clubs and Resources in Monterey County.

 Special bicycling events and activities

-- As of August 2012, Salinas remains the home of the only high school cycling team in the county, Salinas High School Cowboys Racing!
+• As of September 2013, Salinas is home of the only public high school cycling team in the county, Salinas High School Cowboys Racing!
 Check their site for schedule of activities.
+It is also home of the county’s first private school cycling team, Palma High’s MTB team.
+In addition, Monterey Composite is open to Salinas and other Monterey County students, grades 9-12, whose own school–be it public, private, or home/unschool–has no bike team.

 If you happen to be sweltering in summer heat, consider a break in Monterey County.
 On 4th of July weekend 2011, these local residents donned hats!